 If your table isn’t level and wobbles, you can always sand down one of the legs with an orbital sander or sandpaper to make it stable.

 The simple arrangement of the wood pieces adds the stability and interest to the table’s design.
 It’s a far better design than a simpler frame.

 Thrifty and stylish, the piece is functional and a great addition to any space.
-A taller version could serve as a side table, or a smaller tile piece could make a nice nightstand or occasional table.
+A taller version could serve as a side table, or a smaller tile piece could make a nice nightstand or occasional table, or even for patio.